 Last production question.
 Did you work on “Boys Don’t Cry”.
 Can you share any trivia on that?
 Do you know how the explosive guitar chorus at the end was attained?

 I co-wrote that song.
 For whatever reason, despite being optimistic people, we were driven to talk about dark subject matter on that one.

 When it comes to Christian music, I guess you could argue that it does have a kind of sonic characteristic to it.
-There was an era in the 80s when Christian music was an alternative choice from the mainstream for Christians.
+There was an era in the 80s when Christian music was just an alternative choice from the mainstream for Christians.
 I remember CCM Magazine would have music recommendations like “If you like this mainstream band, check out this Christian one that’s similar”.
 So I think those early Christian bands were presented as a safe alternative to secular music.
 But in the early 90s, we wanted to abandon that label to make great music aside from a sonic aesthetic.
-To this day, that can be a struggle for some.
+To this day, that can be a struggle for some artists.

-I think the labels will get behind whatever will sell.
+I think the labels will get behind whatever sells.
 At the top of major labels, the mindset isn’t artistic, it’s very businessy.
 They pushed DC Talk because they were already doing well at the time.
 The entire business has changed though.
 Unless it’s someone like Taylor Swift, labels won’t make major investments into an artist anymore.
 Artists are carving out smaller niches for themselves now, and there’s money to be made there, though not necessarily mass media exposure.

 On a final note, tell me about your label, Unsecret Music.